soulwinter/e-movie/README.md

 e-movie is a web application that allows users to search for and browse movies.
 It is built using Spring Boot and Vue.js.

 ## Dataset
-the movie dataset is from https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?resource=download
+The movie dataset is from https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?resource=download

 ## Features